nagaraju-inturi/Informixgres/README.md

 ## Configuration

 Please read [pgpool-II documentation](http://www.pgpool.net/docs/latest/pgpool-en.html) for most of parameters used in informix.conf file.
-Following parameters are unique to Prestogres:
+Following parameters are unique to Informixgres:

-* **presto_server**: address:port of a presto coordinator.
+* **informix_server**: Python/ODBC URL for Informix Server.
 * **presto_catalog**: (optional) catalog name of Presto (such as `hive`, etc.).
 By default, login database name is used as the catalog name
 * **presto_schema**: (optional) schema name of Presto (such as `hive`, etc.).
 By default, login database name is used as the schema name
 * **presto_external_auth_prog**: (optional) path to an external authentication program used by `external` authentication moethd.
 See following *Authentication* section for details.